pruthvi-innamuri/beatclassifier/README.md

 # Hip-hop Instrumental Classifier

-## Purpose: To better understand the music I produce, the music I listen to, and their relationship to one another.
+### Purpose: To better understand the music I produce, the music I listen to, and their relationship to one another.

-#### Technologies Used: Tableau (exploratory data analysis/visualization), Data Science Toolkit (Pandas, Scikit-learn, Matplotlib, etc.), Keras (Artificial N.N.)

 ## Data Collection:

+#### Technologies Used: Spotipy, Python Data Science Toolkit

 1. I created a Spotify client to communicate with their Web API and fetch data.
 <img src="https://user-images.githubusercontent.com/56245127/149641053-cc8a3dc8-f086-439b-9fba-b3d44129ba44.jpg"  width="400" />